cztomczak/cefpython/api/ApplicationSettings.md

 on Windows and Mac and resolves some bugs with missing keyboard events on these platforms.
 See [Issue #246](https://github.com/cztomczak/cefpython/issues/246) for more details.

+IMPORTANT: Currently there are issues on Mac with both message loop work
+           and external message pump.
+The working solution is to call a message loop work in a timer and enable external message pump both at the same time (an incorrect approach, but it works).
+           This is just a temporary solution and how this affects performance was not tested.
+See [Issue #442](../../../issues/442) for more details.

 Description from upstream CEF:
 > Set to true (1) to control browser process main (UI) thread message pump